 Help in the house

 The exact tasks change with the projects we deal with at a given moment, but generally we may expect from you:

-- feeding/watering the sheep (sometimes including bottlefeeding lambs and/or milking sheep)
+- feeding/watering the sheep and chickens (sometimes including bottlefeeding lambs and/or milking sheep)

 - gardening and work on the fields (including sowing, weeding, harvesting and processing crops)